Credit Karma Guide to Refinancing Your Auto Loan

 “I would caution about stretching payments too far,” says Montoya.
 “There’s a sweet spot between a comfortable payment and paying it off sooner.”

 Remember: A shorter loan term usually means paying less in interest over the course of your loan — sometimes dramatically less.
-When comparing interest rates and loan terms, try Credit Karma’s Simple Loan Calculator to get an idea of how much you can save with a shorter loan term.

 One strategy that might work for you is to shop for a lower interest rate while keeping the same payoff schedule.
 That way, you’re saving money on interest without postponing your pay-off date.